 - Full Cluster Cloning Technology: The full production cluster can be cloned in under a minute—including all of its data—to create on-the-fly, ephemeral development environments that are a byte-level copy of production.

 - Fail-Proof Deployments: Every time you test a new feature, you also test the deployment process.

-- Continuous Deployment from the Start: Everything is build-oriented, with a consistent, repeatable build process, simplifying the process of keeping your application updated and secure.
+- Continuous Deployment from the Start: Everything is build-oriented, with a consistent, repeatable build process, simplifying the process of keeping your application up-to-date and secure.